 Number Six: this theme appears in virtually every scene where Virtual Six appears to Gaius Baltar, and is played on the gamelan.

 The Adamas: their Celtic-inspired theme is often played on a uilleann pipe.
-Commonly known as 'Wander My Friends.'
+Commonly known as 'Wander My Friends,' and has Irish lyrics.

 Roslin: the theme that most commonly represents her by Season 4 started out as the Destiny (religious) theme, heard prominently in the season 1 finale.